-Without strong advocacy in high-level public documents for missile defense, the DoD may be tempted to forgo costly investments in critical space technologies, missile-defenserelated weapons, sensors, and Command and Control Battle Management and Communications systems.
-The question is whether HBTSS satellites and Tranche LEO tracking satellites survive to become an acquisition program that leads to an operational constellation.
-Adequate funding of early warning and tracking satellites is vital to realizing the objectives of the National Defense Strategy.155 Congress, the source of appropriations, is supportive now.
-One must ask, however, whether other spending priorities will arise that undermine the place of a Missile Defense System and its needed satellites in the nation's defense arsenal.156
+Without strong advocacy in high level public documents for missile defense, the DoD may be tempted to forgo costly investments in critical defense space technologies, missile defense related weapons, sensors, and Command and Control, Battle Management and Communications systems.
+The question is whether HBTSS satellites and Tranche LEO tracking satellites will survive to become an acquisition program that leads to the operational constellation envisioned today?
+Adequate funding of early warning and tracking satellites is vital to realizing the objectives of the

-If a new administration arrives in 2025, the next President may not put the weight of the office behind satellite programs.
-Unless the Biden Administration and its Defense Department put a major emphasis now on educating stakeholders in the Administration and in Congress, the American public, and American allies on the critical importance of missile-tracking satellites to the hypersonic and ballistic missile defense missions, it would be naïve to assume that these programs will survive.
+National Defense Strategy.
+Congress, the source of appropriations, is supportive now.
+One must ask, however, whether other spending priorities will arise that undermine the place of a Missile Defense System and its needed satellites in the nation's defense arsenal?
+If a new administration arrives in 2025, the next President may not put the weight of the office behind the satellite programs.
+Unless the Biden Administration and its Defense Department put a major emphasis now on educating stakeholders in the Administration and in Congress, the American public, and American allies on the critical importance of missile tracking satellites to the hypersonic and ballistic missile defense missions, it would be naïve to assume that these programs will survive.

-155 Secretary Frank Kendall and Gen. John W. Raymond, "The U.S. Space Force Is Your Eye in the Sky," Wall Street Journal Online, June 8, 2022.
+&lt;sup>128 Secretary Frank Kendall and Gen. John W. Raymond, "The U.S. Space Force Is Your Eye in the Sky," Wall Street Journal Online, June 8, 2022.

-156 For a good example of what can happen in the world of compromise, see Courtney Albon, "Lawmakers chart 'middle course' on space-based missile warning funding," C4ISRNET.com, January 13, 2023, available at https://news.yahoo.com/lawmakers-chart-middle-course-space-162738016.html.
+&lt;sup>129 For a good example of what can happen in the world of compromise, see Courtney Albon, "Lawmakers chart 'middle course' on space-based missile warning funding," C4ISRNET.com, January 13, 2023, available at https://news.yahoo.com/lawmakers-chart-middle-course-space-162738016.html.